Fade (audio engineering): Crossfade shapes

 When crossfading two signals that are being combined (mixed), the two fade curves can employ any of the shapes listed above (see #Shapes), such as linear, exponential, S-curve, etc. When the goal is to have the perceived loudness of the combined mix signal stay fairly constant across the full range of the mix, special shapes must be used, called "equal power" (or "constant power") shapes.
 Equal power shapes are based on audio power principles, particularly the fact that the power of an audio signal is proportional to the square of the amplitude.
-Many equal power shapes have the property that the mid point of the mix provides an amplitude multiplier of 0.707 (square root of one half) for both signals.
+Many equal power shapes have the property that the midpoint of the mix provides an amplitude multiplier of 0.707 (square root of one half) for both signals.
 A variety of equal power shapes are available, and the optimal shape will generally depend on the amount of correlation between the two signals.
-An example pair of curves that keep power equal across the mix are $\sqrt{m}$ and $\sqrt{1 - m}$ (where mix ranges from 0 to 1).
+An example pair of curves that keep power equal across the mix are $\sqrt{m}$ and $\sqrt{1 - m}$ (where m is mix and ranges from 0 to 1).

 Equal power shapes typically have the sum of their curves (in the middle of the mix range) exceeding the nominal maximum amplitude (1.0), which may produce clipping in some contexts.
 If that is a concern, then "equal gain" (or "constant gain") shapes should be used (which may be linear or curved) that are designed so the two curves always sum to 1.

 In the digital signal processing realm, the term "power curve" is often used to designate crossfade shapes, particularly for equal power shapes.